A conservation charity

 - Promote for the benefit of the public the conservation and protection of the oldest strains of carp in the UK.

 - Advance the education of the public in the conservation, protection, history and importance of the oldest carp strains.

 These strains are defined, for the purposes of the Trust, as the original species wild carp (considered Vulnerable to Extinction by the International Union for Conservation of Nature) and the feral descendants of carp introduced to waters in England and Wales before 1850 where evidence – in the form of historic record or fish phenotype – suggests that they have since avoided crossbreeding with more modern strains of carp.

-Inspired by the success of the Rare Breeds Survival Trust and the hands-on energy of the Wild Trout Trust, the Wild Carp Trust has four principal aims:
+Inspired by the success of the Rare Breeds Survival Trust and the hands-on energy of the Wild Trout Trust, the Wild Carp Trust has four principal activities:

 Conserve our oldest strains of carp

 - Find them, protect them, improve habitats, establish conservation pools and stock ponds, run breeding programmes, provide support to others wishing to restore, maintain or create pools for heritage carp.

 Read more about our wild carp conservation plans.

 Educate people about the history and importance of heritage strains of carp.